Amber Harris, C-PRS

 Amber attended Nursing School at St. Mary’s Hospital.
 Following graduation at 21, she went on to practice nursing in various settings, including hospitals, methadone clinics, prisons, and jails.
 She realized just how far mental illness and addiction reached, affecting families and our whole community.
 She learned how to treat the whole person, rather than just their illness, allowing her to empathize with the struggles of those she served.
 She began to place her focus on teaching patients and their families about the disease of addiction, the impact of trauma, and the road to recovery.

-Amber's other passion is spending time with her three daughters, ages 10,16, and 21, who have grown up in meetings and Recovery, and is active in their lives and varying activities.
+Amber stays active in the Recovery Community and often participates in social activism close to her heart, such as Black Lives Matter and Prison Reform.
+Her other passion is spending time with her three daughters, who have grown up in meetings and Recovery, and is active in their lives and varying activities.